amcnulty/RPS_Multiplayer/README.md

 # RPS_Multiplayer
-An online game of rock paper scissors for web browsers.
+An online game of rock paper scissors lizard Spock for web browsers.
 This is a two player game formated for desktop and mobile.
 There is also messaging functionality included in the game.
 The game uses a Firebase database for storing data.

 ## Open For Peer Review
 <h3>All code is open for peer review.
 All comments in code are to explain what the code is doing.</h3>